Nibbles the Book Monster has struck again! This time with a wonderful number’s books, which pairs with these Nibbles the Book Monster Activities.

 As is the case with many of my activities, my favorite part is hearing what the pre-k students come up with for answers!
 They are so cute, funny, and clever.
 If you did this activity, tell me some of the answers your kiddos came up with.
 Kid quotes is one of my favorite parts of teaching and I’d love to hear what they came up with.
 Tell me below in the comment section!

 I have intentionally kept the instructions in the download simple.
 This activity has such versatility, I want to give you the freedom to modify it in whatever way fits your classroom or home best!

 The following printables are free for you to use in any classroom experience!
 Just click on the picture to be brought to the dropbox file and download away!
-All are saved in a PDF format for high quality printing.
+All are saved in PDF format for high-quality printing.